Home - Blog

-- Electricity powers our world, but generating it is a dirty business.
-Generating electricity from unsustainable, non-renewable sources is one of the biggest contributors to air pollution in the US.
-To make matters worse, it also pollutes our waterways and land.
+Electricity powers our world, but generating it is a dirty business.
+Electricity powered from unsustainable, nonrenewable sources is one of the biggest contributors to air pollution in the U.S. To make matters worse, it also pollutes our waterways and land.

-If we don't start switching over to renewable energy, we will simply run out of fossil fuels and be unable to supply the world with the electricity it needs, causing irreparable damage to the environment and people's lives.
-While these things can sound like part of a plot to a sci-fi movie, it's the future we have ahead of ourselves if we don't embrace renewable energy sources.
+If we don't start switching over to renewable energy, we will simply run out of fossil fuels and be unable to supply the world with the electricity it needs to run properly, causing irreparable damage to the environment and people's lives.
+While these things can sound like part of a plot to a sci-fi movie, it's the alarming future we have ahead of ourselves if we don't embrace renewable energy sources.

 What are the advantages of renewable energy?

-- They are abundant by nature: Even when it comes to renewable sources such as wind power and solar power, they can be reproduced and turned into electricity quickly.
-Biofuel can be used to generate electricity and can be created from a variety of waste products collected from the farming industry.
+- Abundant by nature: Even when it comes to renewable sources that aren't from never-ending sources (such as wind power and solar power), they can still be reproduced quickly.
+Biofuel can generate electricity and can be created from various waste products collected from the farming industry.
 And while biofuel is not as clean as other renewables and won't get us out of the woods when it comes to reversing the impacts of climate change, it is a reliable renewable source.
-It also helps us make sure that we maintain large areas of arable farming land, which help exchange CO2 back into oxygen as the plants in these areas grow.
+It also helps us make sure that we maintain large areas of farming land, which allows the exchange of CO₂ back into oxygen as the plants in these areas grow.

-- Many of them are also clean: While biofuel may not be particularly clean when compared to other sustainable resources, there are many methods of energy generation that are.
+- Clean: While biofuel may not be particularly clean, many energy generation methods are.
 Wind, solar, geothermal, and hydropower are all clean and don't generate much — if any — pollution when installed and run.
-This makes them the perfect step to take toward a cleaner energy future.

-- They don’t damage the planet: Clean forms of renewable energy don't damage the health of our planet like fossil fuels do.
-This is due not only to the fact that they don't create any pollution, but also because once they're up and running, they stay put.
-Throughout history, our dependency on fossil fuels has meant that we have to constantly search for new oil, coal, and gas deposits, and then dig down thousands of feet into the Earth to extract them.
-And because this can't be done without dislodging the soil considerably, it often leaves behind huge scars on the face of our planet.
+- Suitable for the planet: Clean forms of renewable energy don't damage the health of our planet like fossil fuels do.
+This isn't only because they don't create any pollution, but also because they stay put once they're up and running.
+Throughout history, our dependency on fossil fuels has meant that we have to constantly search for new oil, coal and gas deposits and then dig down thousands of feet into the earth to extract them.
+And because this can't be done without dislodging the soil considerably, it often leaves behind huge scars on the surface of our planet.

-Yes.
 Most renewable energy sources create little-to-no pollution.
-And because air pollution in cities causes significant and even life-threatening breathing problems, such as asthma, lung cancer, and lung disease, we need to work hard to minimize the pollutants we add to the air.
+And because air pollution in cities causes significant and even life-threatening breathing problems, such as asthma, lung cancer and lung disease, we need to work hard to minimize the pollutants we add to the air2.

-Currently, electricity generation is responsible for the production of:
+Currently, electricity generation from nonrenewable sources is responsible for the production of:

-Sulfur dioxide (66% of it is present in the US) — this causes acid rain, which is becoming more common and contributes to the respiratory diseases mentioned above.
+- Sulfur dioxide — causes acid rain, which is becoming more common and contributes to the respiratory diseases mentioned above.

-Nitrogen oxide (25% of it is present in the US) — this creates ground-level smog and adds to the ozone when it comes into contact with sunlight (i.e. often).
-This irritates the lungs and makes catching the cold or the flu more likely.
+- Nitrogen oxide — creates ground-level smog and adds to the ozone when it comes into contact with sunlight.
+This irritates the lungs and makes catching a cold or the flu more likely.

-Soot and particulates from coal plants — these and similar byproducts can contribute to respiratory issues and lead to cancer, as it makes it easier for free radicals to find their way into your cells.
+- Soot and particulates from coal plants — these and similar byproducts can contribute to respiratory issues and lead to cancer, as it makes it easier for free radicals to find their way into your cells3.

-Carbon dioxide — this is one of the major causes of climate change.
-Climate change does not simply make some days incredibly hot and others cold, it also creates environments that make it easier for us to get sick.
+- Carbon dioxide — one of the significant causes of climate change.
+Climate change does not simply make some days incredibly hot and others cold; it also creates environments that make it easier for us to get sick.

-Mercury poisoning — when mercury is released by coal power plants, it can find its way into the cells of fish in nearby waterways, as well as into the water and food supplies of other animals.
+- Mercury poisoning — when coal power plants release mercury, it can find its way into the cells of fish in nearby waterways, as well as into the water and food supplies of other animals.
 When we then eat those animals, we can be exposed to mercury.
-And as mercury accumulates in our food chain, it's important to educate yourself about it, particularly if you eat fish often.
+And as mercury accumulates in our food chain, it's essential to educate yourself about it, mainly if you eat fish often.

-If we are able to reduce and even eliminate many of these issues, our cities could enjoy air quality that's almost as clean and healthy as it is out in the country.
-This would drastically improve our communities' health and the quality of the air all around the world.
+If we can reduce and even eliminate many of these issues, our cities and countries could enjoy air quality that's clean and healthy, improving our communities' health and the quality of the air worldwide.

 Can renewable energy help the economy?

-Absolutely!
-While most of us probably associate energy with all the oil tycoons and money that has been made from fossil fuels, renewable energy is actually much more beneficial to the economy, particularly on a local scale.
-Renewable energy farms can bring new life to rural areas, which are quickly being forgotten and left behind in the US and other countries around the world.
-Where land is cheap there is potential to place a wind or solar farm, if the conditions are right.
-This creates jobs, which boost the local economy and generate more tax revenue for local governments so they can provide better services to people in their communities.
+Absolutely.
+While most of us probably associate energy with all the oil tycoons and money from fossil fuel production, renewable energy is much more beneficial to the economy, particularly on a local scale.
+Renewable energy farms can bring new life to rural areas that are quickly forgotten and left behind in the U.S. Where land is cheap, there is potential to place a wind or solar farm if the conditions are right.
+This can create jobs, boost the local economy and generate more tax revenue for small governments to provide better facilities for people.

 Can renewable energy help the environment?

-Yes, and this is one of the best parts of using renewable energy!
 All forms of renewable energy can help improve the state of the environment.
-Even biofuel, which still produces some pollution, helps support the growth of more plants that exchange CO₂ back into O₂ during daylight hours.
+Even biofuel, which still produces some pollution, helps support more plants that exchange CO₂ back into O₂ during daylight hours.
 Other forms of renewable energy, such as wind and solar power, create almost no pollution at all over their lifetimes.
 So, besides the actual physical space each farm or plant takes up, they aren't taking anything away from the environment.

 What are the common types of renewable energy that we can support?